Diana Ramos

-Diana Ramos is an American obstetrician and gynecologist who was appointed to serve as the surgeon general of California by Governor Gavin Newsom.
+Diana Ramos is an American obstetrician and gynecologist who was appointed to serve as the Surgeon General of California by Governor Gavin Newsom.

 Education

-Ramos earned a bachelor's degree and Doctor of Medicine from the University of Southern California.
-She also earned a Master of public health from the University of California, Los Angeles and a Master of Business Administration from the University of California, Irvine.
+Ramos earned both a Bachelor's Degree and Doctor of Medicine from the University of Southern California.
+She also earned a Master of Public Health from the University of California, Los Angeles and a Master of Business Administration from the University of California, Irvine.
+Ramos completed her residency in Obstetrics and Gynecology at Los Angeles General Medical Center.

 Career

 Ramos serves as a health administrator at the California Department of Public Health's Center for Healthy Communities.
-She is also an adjunct associate clinical professor at the Keck School of Medicine of USC.
+She is also an Adjunct Associate Clinical Professor at the Keck School of Medicine of USC, and is a member of the Keck School of Medicine Alumni Association Board.

 In 2019, she became president of the Orange County Medical Association.
+Ramos is the secretary and member of the board of directors for the National Hispanic Medical Association.

+California Surgeon General

+Ramos began her position as California's second Surgeon General in 2022.
+She outlined three primary priorities for progress, including reproductive health, mental health, and Adverse Childhood Experiences.
+Ramos has said she aims to particularly target mental health challenges faced by transitional age youth.
+She is also working to increase the number of medical students who are Latino, in order to address the growing need for physicians in the United States and California.